restful-ma/rest-ruler/docs/Studiendesign/studiendesign.md

-# Studien Design
-## Ziel
-**Das Tool sollte in der Lage sein, Verstöße anhand von REST API-Regeln zu erkennen.** Diese Regeln stammen von Masse und wurden durch die Forschung von Bogner und Kotstein validiert.
-**Durch die Erkennung von Regelverstößen soll das Tool Entwicklern helfen, bessere REST API Definitionen zu schreiben.** Bei der Implementierung der Regeln für die Erkennung sollten die Regeln mit hoher Wichtigkeit eine höhere Priorität erhalten und später die Regeln mit mittlerer Wichtigkeit implementiert werden.
-Die Priorität dieser Regeln, wurde durch die Forschung von Bogner und Kotstein bereits festgelegt [1].
-**Das Tool wird zwischen dynamischer und statischer Analyse unterscheiden.** Um eine dynamische Analyse durchzuführen, wird das Tool die Eingaben des Benutzers nutzen, um dynamische die API aufrufe durchzuführen.
-**Um die Genauigkeit des Tools zu messen, wird ein Benchmark mit mehr als 2k REST API Definitionen verwendet.**

-### Forschungsfragen
-**RQ1:** Ist das Tool in der Lage, die Einhaltung der **statischen** Regeln von Massé [2] zuverlässig zu erkennen?

-**RQ2:** Ist das Tool in der Lage, die Einhaltung der **dynamischen** Regeln von Massé [2] zuverlässig zu erkennen?

-## Methoden
-### Schritt 1 (Regeln analysieren)
-* Regeln analysieren und kategorisieren (static/dynamic, notes und Ideen zum Impl.)
-* Konzept aufstellen für die Analyse (md Datei auf GitHub)

-### Schritt 2 (Regeln implementieren)
-* Konzept für Regel erstellen (md Datei auf GitHub erstellen)
-* Implementieren einer Regel
-    * Zu jeder implementierten Regel werden von dem Entwickler Unit Tests geschrieben
-    * Implementierter Code wird von zweitem Entwickler überprüft (PR)
-    * Von zweitem und drittem Entwickler wird eine fehlerhafte openAPI Datei bereitgestellt (Gold Standard)
-    * Wenn alles erkannt wurde und Softwarequalität passt --> Code in master pushen

-#### Anforderungen an den CLI (Kann sich beim Entwickeln nochmal ändern)
-* Einlesen einer json/yaml Datei durch das angeben eines Pfades
-* Erkennen von Regelverstößen
-* Report über die Regelverstöße mit Angabe in welcher Zeile Code er zu finden ist und wie kritisch er ist
-* Report am Ende über die Softwarequalität (Regelverstöße sind auf Softwarequalität zurückzuführen)
-* Output file (Regelverstöße + Verbesserungsvorschläge + Softwarequalität Report)

-#### Warum wir ein neues Tool entwickeln
-Existierende Tools sind zu **statisch**, schwer zu ergänzen (software quality att.; dynamische Regeln; evaluation der bisher impl.
-Regeln) --> Eigene Implementierung flexibler und vermutlich besserer/schnellere Weg für Anforderungen

-### Schritt 3 (Evaluierung)
-* 2.353 APIs von Apis.guru [3] minen und diese **statisch analysieren** (**RQ1**)(**automatisiert**) -->

-    1. Wie viele APIs kann das Tool problemlos untersuchen
-        * Probleme beim Parsen wie auch bei der Analyse --> Wird ein Fehler geworfen?
-    2. Was für statische Regelverstöße werden gefunden
-    3. Vergleich mit anderen CLIs
-        * Vergleich von Problemen beim Parsen wie auch bei der Analyse (1.)
-        * Vergleich von Erkennung von selben Regeln (2.) --> Werden die selben Regeln an der selben Stelle von beiden CLIs erkannt?
-* **Gold Standard** untersucht Genauigkeit --> Sammlung von in Schritt 2 erzeugten fehlerhaften openAPI Dateien, wobei alle Verstöße erkannt werden sollten (**RQ1; RQ2**)
-* **Dynamische Analyse** von einzelnen APIs (**manuell**). Ähnlich wie bei der von der Studie von Palma et al. [4] (**RQ2**)
-    * Was für dynamische Regelverstöße werden gefunden
+# Study Design
+## Goal
+The goal of this project is to provide a tool-based approach to automatically identify design rule violations in REST APIs.
+This approach is intended to support developers in detecting and fixing rule violations in their REST API definitions.

+### Research Questions
+**RQ1:** What is a feasible tool-supported approach to automatically identify design rule violations in REST APIs?
+* Static and dynamic analysis
+* Relating software quality attributes to the rule violations
+* Extensibility of rules in the CLI

+**RQ2:** How reliably is the tool prototype able to identify violations of the implemented rules?
+- Using static rules
+- Using dynamic rules

+## Methodology
+### Step 1 (Rule Analysis)
+* Analyze and categorize rules (static/dynamic, notes and ideas for implementation)
+* Create concept for analysis (md file on GitHub)

+### Step 2 (Rule Implementation)
+* Create Architeture for CLI
+* Iterative steps:
+    * Create/add OpenAPI definition file that contains (multiple) rule violation to be developed (for gold standard)
+        * File is reviewed by a third parties
+    * Create concept for rule and a possible implementation (md file on GitHub)
+    * Implementation of a rule
+        * Developer of rule creates unit tests
+        * Second and third developer checks code via PR
+* After the implementation, the gold standard is used to test and improve the CLI

+#### CLI Requirements (May change during development)
+* Reading a OpenAPI json/yaml file by specifying a path
+* Detection of rule violations
+* Report about rule violations with indication in which line of code it can be found and how critical it is
+* Report at the end about the software quality (rule violations are attributed/subordinated to quality properties)
+* Output file (rule violations + improvement suggestions + software quality report)

+#### Reasons for developing a new tool
+Existing tools are too **static**, difficult to extend (software quality attributes; dynamic rules; evaluation of previously impl. rules) --> Custom implementation more flexible and most likely better/faster way to address requirements

+### Step 3 (Evaluation RQ2)
+* **Static analysis** of mined APIs from apis.guru [3] (automated):
+    1. How many APIs can the tool examine without any problems
+        * Problems with parsing as well as problems in analysis --> Is an error thrown?
+    2. What static rule violations are found
+    3. Comparison with other CLIs
+        * Problems in parsing as well as problems in analysis (1.)
+        * Recognition of same rules (2.) --> Are the same rules recognized at the same place by both CLIs?
+* **Dynamic analysis** of individual APIs (manual).
+Similar to the approach used by the study of Palma et al [4].
+    * What dynamic rule violations are found?
+* **Gold Standard** examines recall and precision --> collection of rule violations in openAPI file from step 2 is the gold standard.

 # Roadmap
-Datum | Meilenstein
+Date | Milestone
 ------------- | -------------
 06\.
-Juli    | Regeln analysieren (Schritt 1)
+July    | Rule analysis (Step 1)
 31\.
-August  | Regeln implementiert (Schritt 2)
+August  | Rule implementation (Step 2)
 15\.
-Oktober  | Evaluierung (Schritt 3)
+October  | Evaluation (Step 3)
 30\.
-November | Paper schreiben
+November | Writing Paper

-# Fragen
-* Muss der gold standard (files) von dritten validiert werden?

-# Quellen
+# Sources
 [1] Kotstein, S., Bogner, J. (2021).
 Which RESTful API Design Rules Are Important and How Do They Improve Software Quality?
 A Delphi Study with Industry Experts.
 In: Barzen, J. (eds) Service-Oriented Computing.
 SummerSOC 2021.
 Communications in Computer and Information Science, vol 1429.
 Springer, Cham. https://doi.org/10.1007/978-3-030-87568-8_10

 [2] https://www.oreilly.com/library/view/rest-api-design/9781449317904/